 If donating stock this year sounds like a smart option for you, here are a few things to keep in mind:

 - You can give now, grant later: The beauty of a Giving Fund with NCF is that you can transfer shares now, in order to take advantage of the year–end tax deduction.
 But you have unlimited time to decide which charities to support.
 Stewart Welch, a financial planner and Founder of the Welch Group, based in Birmingham, Alabama, explains his approach: “I strive to give away 10 percent of my income annually but, typically, I haven’t decided on the exact amounts or charities.”
-In order to get the tax deduction this year, he contributes to a donor advised fund (DAF), like a Giving Fund at NCF.
+In order to get the tax deduction this year, he contributes to a DAF, like a Giving Fund at NCF.
 With this strategy, he gets the deduction at the time of the gift, but he can take his time choosing the charities, and the Giving Fund holds and invests the money until he’s ready to recommend grants.

 - Don’t wait until the last minute: To transfer securities to your Giving Fund, most banks and brokerage firms require a letter of instruction or letter of authorization and a mutual fund company may have a special form.
 So it’s a good idea to start the process as soon as possible, so the transfer has plenty of time to be completed during the holidays.